-I first discovered Steve Aoki a couple years ago on Instagram since he was good friends with Dan Bilzerian, the famous playboy.
-I clicked into his profile to discover that he had millions of followers and traveled the world as a DJ.
-It seemed his signature move was throwing sheet of cake into the audience.
+I first discovered Steve Aoki a couple years ago on Instagram and found that he had millions of followers and traveled the world as a DJ.
+Other than that, all I knew was that his signature move was throwing a sheet of cake into the audience.

 View this post on Instagram

-I didn’t think much of him.
+I didn’t think much of him other than he was probably successful, famous, and wealthy.
 But then, I started watching a couple interviews of the man and learned about his story in the book The Power of Broke by Daymond John.
 I discovered that he was a man who patiently worked to build his music career and understanding of the industry.
 That perception was strengthened when I saw him featured on Mic Drop, a music video by BTS, the #1 boy band in the world right now.

 Here are some of the notable insights from the book.